 The Canadian Observatory on Homelessness (COH) is a non-partisan research and policy partnership between academics, policy and decision makers, service providers and people with lived experience of homelessness.
 Led by Stephen Gaetz, President & CEO, the COH works in collaboration with partners to conduct and mobilize research designed to have an impact on solutions to homelessness.
 The COH evolved out of a 2008 Social Sciences and Humanities Research Council funded project called the Canadian Homelessness Research Network and is housed at York University.

-In an effort to bridge the gap between research, policy and practice, the COH goes beyond the mandate of a traditional research institute.
-As one of the largest homelessness-dedicated research institute in the world, we support service providers, policy makers, and governments to improve their capacity to end homelessness.
-Our philosophy is simple: through research, evaluation and design, we can develop evidence-based solutions and together, solve homelessness.
+To bridge the gap between research, policy and practice, the COH goes beyond the mandate of a traditional research institute.
+As one of the largest homelessness-dedicated research institutes in the world, we support service providers, policy makers and governments to improve their capacity to end homelessness.
+Our philosophy is simple: through collaborative approaches across research, evaluation and design, we can develop and mobilize evidence-based solutions and together, prevent and end homelessness.

 We know that research alone cannot end homelessness.
-However, it is our role, and that of our partners, to generate research that supports significant conceptual shifts and provides an evidence base that allows others to implement solutions that truly move the dial on homelessness.
+However, it is our role, and that of our partners, to generate research that supports significant conceptual shifts and provides an evidence base that allows others to implement solutions that truly work toward preventing and ending homelessness.
 To do so, the COH employs a range of strategies to inform stakeholders and disrupt longstanding, ineffective responses to homelessness.

 Establishing An Evidence Base

 The COH also conducts primary research.
-Most notably, we conducted the largest ever pan-Canadian study on youth homelessness in partnership with A Way Home Canada.
-With over 1,100 respondents, the National Youth Survey provides an unprecedented understanding of the experiences of homeless youth.
+Most notably, in 2016 we conducted the largest ever pan-Canadian study on youth homelessness in partnership with A Way Home Canada.
+With over 1,100 respondents, Without a Home: The National Youth Homelessness Survey provides an unprecedented understanding of the experiences of homeless youth.
 The second survey is currently underway, with results expected in 2020.

-Effective knowledge mobilization involves processes of engaged scholarship designed to move research into active use so as to enhance its impact on policy, programs and practice.
-At the COH, knowledge mobilization begins with collaborative research practices that draw on the various strengths and knowledge bases of partners in the areas of research, policy development, practice, community development, and the lived experience of homelessness.
-Through working with international, national, regional and local partners, our collaborative practices contribute to the establishment of research agendas, the carrying out of research, and mechanisms for taking new knowledge to scale.
+Knowledge mobilization (KMb) involves processes of engaged scholarship designed to move research into active use so as to enhance its impact on policy, programs and practice.
+At the COH, KMb begins with collaborative research practices that draw on the various strengths and knowledge bases of partners in the areas of research, policy development, practice, community development and the lived experience of homelessness.
+Through working with international, national, regional and local partners, our collaborative practices contribute to the establishment of research agendas, the carrying out of research and mechanisms for taking new knowledge to scale.
 In the end, research cannot be effectively mobilized in the absence of partnership and collaboration.

 Creating Shared Language

-To develop collective solutions to homelessness, we need a consistent vocabulary to describe the issue.
+To develop collective solutions to homelessness, we need consistent vocabulary.
 What does it mean to be homeless in Canada?
 How does homelessness differ for groups such as youth and Indigenous Peoples?
 What do we really mean by ‘ending homelessness’?
-In an effort to build consistency across the country, the COH, in collaboration with dozens of partners, has authored four definitions: the Canadian Definition of Homelessness, the Canadian Definition of Youth Homelessness, the Definition of Indigenous Homelessness in Canada.
+To build consistency across the country, the COH, in collaboration with dozens of partners, has authored three definitions: the Canadian Definition of Homelessness, the Canadian Definition of Youth Homelessness, and the Definition of Indigenous Homelessness in Canada.

 It is only recently that there has been a widespread acknowledgment that emergency-based responses to homelessness are unsustainable and ineffective.
 While shelters, outreach programs and drop-in centres inevitably play an important role in our systems response to homelessness, there is growing agreement that we need to do more.

 A key role of research is to inspire conceptual shifts in how we respond to complex problems.
 This can be through identifying, evaluating and disseminating innovative approaches.
-It can also come through careful analysis of problems and proposing and testing innovative solutions.
+It can also come through careful analysis of problems as well as proposing and testing innovative solutions.

-The COH has also been instrumental in inspiring a global shift in how we respond to youth homelessness.
+The COH has also been influential in inspiring a global shift in how we respond to youth homelessness.
 The Coming of Age report provided a clear direction for how we must reimagine our response to youth homelessness based on the needs of developing adolescents and young adults, and why we need to prioritize prevention.
 Subsequently, the publication of A Safe and Decent Place to Live provided a framework for the adaptation of Housing First to meet the needs of youth.
-With considerable uptake in Canada, the United States and Europe, this framework was built out into a full program model, released as THIS is Housing First for Youth.
+With considerable uptake in Canada, the United States and Europe, this framework was built out into a full program model guide called THIS is Housing First for Youth.

 In 2017, the COH kicked off the #yearofprevention with the release of A New Direction: A Framework for Homelessness Prevention.
-Within the framework, we argue for a drastic transformation of the status quo: a concerted effort to stop homelessness before it begins.
+A New Direction argues for a drastic transformation of the status quo: a concerted effort to stop homelessness before it begins.
 Using international examples, the framework operationalizes the policies and practices necessary to successfully prevent homelessness.
-Above all, it situates prevention within a human rights approach.
+Above all, it emphasizes prevention within a human rights approach.
 Drawing upon A New Direction and the insights and wisdom of young people with lived experience, the COH published the Roadmap for the Prevention of Youth Homelessness the following year.
 The Roadmap provides a clear definition of youth homelessness prevention, including a typology and common language for policy and practice.

 The genesis of MtS is the Making the Shift Youth Homelessness Demonstration Lab project (MtS DEMS) and is also co-led by A Way Home Canada and the COH.
 MtS DEMS is supporting demonstration projects on Family and Natural Supports and Housing First for Youth, Housing First for Youth Exiting Care, and Housing First for Indigenous Youth in 10 cities across Ontario and Alberta.
 Based on the learning from these pilots, the COH will develop tools and resources to support communities across the country to develop innovative solutions to youth homelessness.

 A key strength of the COH is our team of qualified, knowledgeable and diverse staff.
 We require all staff to have a strong understanding of the causes and consequences of homelessness, whether through education, research or personal experience.
 Many of our staff have graduate level experience in topics including homelessness, Indigenous scholarship, mental health, criminal justice, LGBTQ2S studies, health and disability research, psychology and social work.
 Further, some staff contribute knowledge and expertise derived from direct experiences of homelessness.